dessa-oss/fake-voice-detection/README.md

 bash download_data.sh
 ```

-Once the download completes, open the `job.config.yml`.
+Note: Once the download completes, open the `job.config.yml`.
 On line 18, you'll find a the following filepath: `/media/biggie2/sachinrana/fake-audio-detection/data`.
 Replace this filepath with the absolute path to the `data/` folder in this project, wherever you've saved it.